tytydraco/yessleep/out/The_Inhabitant_Ritual.md

 After getting settled back in, I popped a frozen pizza into the oven, and we ate that.

-By the time we had finished eating, it was 10:17 Time to get started.
+By the time we had finished eating, it was 10:17; time to get started.

 We moved the couch to the corner of the living room so there would be an open space for the mannequin.
 Speaking of which, I brought it down from my room.